 During each year, management and the Board of Directors jointly review major risks that the Company prioritizes in the following year.
-In 2021, the Board of Directors focused on the following areas of risk:
+In 2023, the Board of Directors focused on the following areas of risk:

-- determining Newtek's long-term growth and strategic alternatives, including discontinuing the Company's election to be regulated under the 1940 Act and operating as a bank holding company; - strategic and operational planning, including investments and the evaluation of the Company's capital structure and long-term debt financing; - overseeing the Executive Committee's navigation of the Company through the volatility, uncertainty and unpredictability caused by the COVID-19 pandemic and the emergence therefrom;
+• determining NewtekOne's long-term growth and strategic alternatives;

-- · overseeing, reviewing and approving management's estimates of fair value of the Company's investment portfolio; and - legal and regulatory compliance.
+- the transition from being a business development company regulated under the Investment Company Act of 1940 (the "1940 Act") to becoming and operating as a bank holding company electing financial holding company status; - closing the acquisition of the National Bank of New York City ("NBNYC") (renamed "Newtek Bank, N.A.") in January 2023 and integrating Newtek Bank into the Company's structure and operations; - strategic and operational planning, including the evaluation of the Company's capital structure and long-term debt financing; - overseeing the Executive Committee's navigation of the Company through the volatility, uncertainty and unpredictability caused by the macroeconomic and other challenges and uncertainties related to the U.S. and global economies, including the impacts to financial markets and macroeconomic environments by higher inflation and higher interest rates; the Newtek Bank acquisition and conversion to a financial holding company; and - legal and regulatory compliance.